Qualcomm ex-CEO Paul Jacobs reportedly gets serious about takeover

 At the same time, Qualcomm has been facing legal battles around the world over its licensing practices.
 Apple, one of its biggest customers, has accused Qualcomm of offering unfair licensing terms for its technology.
 Qualcomm responded by suing Apple for patent infringement and seeking a ban on iPhone sales.
 Qualcomm maintains that no modern handset, including the iPhone, would've been possible without its cellular technologies.

 Jacobs first started working at Qualcomm in 1990.
 He served as CEO from July 2005 to March 2014 and had been on the board since June 2005.
 Jacobs' most recent roles at Qualcomm were board chairman, which he held from March 2009 until March 2018, and executive chairman, which he held from March 2014 to March 2018.
 Qualcomm replaced Jacobs with independent director Jeffrey Henderson as chairman of the board, and it eliminated the role of executive chairman in response to the Broadcom takeover struggle.
+But an investment by Arm could have been tricky.

 Jacobs hopes to have fewer than 10 owners involved with Qualcomm, CNBC said.
 And the company's control would remain in the US, helping alleviate national security concerns like those that tanked the Broadcom deal.
 Still, Jacobs has been working with the Committee on Foreign Investment in the United States, a government panel that reviews mergers.
 The group was concerned about Broadcom's offer for Qualcomm in part because of Qualcomm's huge investment in upcoming 5G and future wireless technology.

-It's notable that Arm would consider investing in Qualcomm.
-The UK company designs the architecture that's the basis of most mobile chips, including those from Qualcomm, Apple and Samsung.
+But an investment by Arm could have been tricky.
+Arm designs the architecture that's the basis of most mobile chips, including those from Qualcomm, Apple and Samsung.
 Qualcomm is one of its most important customers and one of the main chipmakers licensing the latest and greatest processor technology.
+If Arm is seen as favoring one customer enough to invest in the company, it could jeopardize its relationship with others.

 Softbank, the Japanese telecommunications giant, bought Arm in 2016.
 Softbank last year also launched a new investment fund with nearly $100 billion from partners like Qualcomm, Apple and a Saudi Arabian sovereign wealth fund.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.